FrtZgwL/obsidian-bulk-edit/README.md

     my_vault.make_change(remove_cedrics_traces)
 ```

-I first create a `Vault` object using the path to my vault (backup your vault before you do this!).
+Here, I first create a `Vault` object using the path to my vault (backup your vault before you do this!).
 I then use this `Vault` object to call the function `remove_cedrics_traces`.

 The code of this function is: